miketang84/rusoda/README.md

-Daogo is a cms system written in Rust.
+Dagou is a cms system written in Rust.